Symbiota/Symbiota-deprecated/plugins/slideshow/readme.txt

 Copy code below into the site's home page (index.php) or any other page of interest.
 Modify variable values to customize slideshow to your preferences.
+Note that this tool is dependent on target page having JQuery and jQuery-ui links already included within head tag (see index_template.php)
+Also requires addition of following line to pages <head> tag
+<script src="<?PHP echo $CLIENT_ROOT; ?>/js/jquery.slides.js"></script>

 <?php
 //---------------------------SLIDESHOW SETTINGS---------------------------------------